dannyleall/PortfolioWebsite/README.md

 # PortfolioWebsite
-This is my current portfolio code that is still in construction (Pending projects section).
+This is my current portfolio code.
 Some files are purposely excluded to avoid forking.

 ## Live Demo
 www.lealdaniel.net